mzucker/mzucker.github.io/_posts/2020-05-18-demystifying-discrete-time-linear-systems.md

 <input class="linked_range" id="alpha2.range" type="range" min="0" max="5.0" step="0.1" value="0.0">
 α = <span class="linked_value" id="alpha2.span"></span> (spring constant)

-Note that now that we are also considering forces due to friction and the spring, the bottom <span class="force">force</span> no longer exactly corresponds to the slope of the <span class="vel">velocity</span> plot.
+Note that now that we are also considering forces due to friction and the spring, the commanded <span class="force">force</span> from the fan no longer exactly corresponds to the slope of the <span class="vel">velocity</span> plot.

 What's the point?
 =================